tbsdvl/react-research-app/README.md

 # Usage
 ### npm run build
-To run a production build of your app, you will need to change webpack configuration's mode from "development" to "production".
+To run a production build of your app, you will need to change the webpack configuration's mode from "development" to "production".

 #### webpack.config.js
 ```